-- 2. Calculate the accuracy on the 10 folds on the new non-binary data, i.e. "titanic-train.real.csv".
-You should notice a pretty big difference here.
-Why do you think there is such a big difference?
-(You don't have to write your answer.)

 - 3. Repeat experiments 1 and 2 for your new k-NN classifier.

-- 4. Now, generate a table of scores with the individual 10-fold scores and the 10-fold average on the following algorithm variants:
+- 4. Now, generate a table of scores (a spreadsheet would work well) with 10-fold scores on the following algorithm variants:

 - k-NN with length normalization

 - k-NN with feature normalization

 - k-NN with length and feature normalization

 - perceptron with length normalization

 - perceptron with feature normalization

 - perceptron with length and feature normalization

-This should be a table with 66 numbers!
+This should be a table with 60 numbers!

-5. Pick a few (say 4-5) of these results (including the earlier results) and calculate their t-test score to figure out if the differences are significant.
-Pick a couple of the experimental results that are close and a couple where they're further apart.

-I'd suggest just using Excel/Google Docs/Open Office to calculate these, though you can use whatever you'd like.
+- 5. Pick a few (say 4-5) of these results (including the earlier results) and calculate their t-test score to figure out if the differences are significant.
+Pick a couple the experimental results are close and a couple where they're further apart.
+Were there any surprises for you? - I'd suggest just using Excel/open office to calculate these, though you can use whatever you'd like.
 If you use these the ttest function is what you want to use.
-The first two parameters are the two data sets, the third parameter (tails) should be 2, and the fourth parameter (type) should be 1 (paired t-test).
+The first two parameters are the two data sets, the third parameter (tails) should be 2 (two-tailed test) and the fourth parameter (type) should be 1 (paired t-test). - 6.
+Write a short (3-4 sentence) paragraph summarizing your results.